chrisBrookes93/Py2Em/README.md

-# Py2Em
+# Py2Emu
-Py2Em is library that emulates a Python2 interpreter, allowing you to execute Python code under Python2, from Python3.
+Py2Emu (short for Python2Emulator) is library that emulates a Python2 interpreter, allowing you to execute Python code under Python2, from Python3.
 This is achieved by embedding a Python2 interpreter into a Python3 C extension module.
 You can then execute and evaluate (equivalent to [```exec()```](https://docs.python.org/3/library/functions.html#exec) and [```eval()```](https://docs.python.org/3/library/functions.html#eval)) code in Python2 by marshalling a